 And here's a cheat sheet full of tasty tricks for enjoying hard-boiled eggs sliced into soups, layered into sandwiches, blended into salad dressing, paired up with potatoes, and perfectly pickled!

-How to Hard Boil Eggs in the Oven
+How to Hard Cook Eggs in the Oven

 This method is just a bit unorthodox.
 It requires zero water -- which, true, technically makes this method more hard-baking than hard-boiling.
 But stay with us here.
 Oven-baked "hard-boiled" eggs are just eggs heated up in a hot, dry oven.
 It's a smart move when you're making loads of eggs or stovetop space is at a premium.
 Pro Tip: Use a muffin tin to keep the eggs from rolling about in the oven.
 Here's the technique in action:

 How to Hard Cook Eggs in the Pressure Cooker

 Here's the best way to hard boil fresh eggs.
 Fresh eggs are notoriously hard to peel.
 But this pressure cooker method makes it easy.
 Gremolata, who submitted the recipes, says: "If you happen to raise your own chickens or have access to really fresh eggs, a pressure cooker is the best way to make hard-cooked eggs.
 It doesn't really save time (the pressure cooker's usual claim to fame), but it actually makes fresh eggs easy to peel!"